 In most children with ASD, though, doctors must close the defect if it has not closed on its own by the time a child is old enough to start school.

 Depending on the defect's position, many can be corrected by cardiac catheterization.
-In this procedure, a thin, flexible tube called a catheter is inserted into a blood vessel in the leg that leads to the heart.
+In this procedure, a catheter (a thin, flexible tube) is inserted into a blood vessel in the leg that leads to the heart.
 A cardiologist guides the tube into the heart to make measurements of blood flow, pressure, and oxygen levels in the heart chambers.
 A special implant is positioned into the hole in the septum and will flatten against the septum on both sides to close and permanently seal the ASD.

 In the beginning, the natural pressure in the heart holds the device in place.
 Over time, the normal tissue of the heart grows over the device and covers it entirely.
 This non-surgical technique for closing an ASD eliminates the scar on the chest needed for the surgical approach, and has a shorter recovery time, usually just an overnight stay in the hospital.

-There's a small risk of blood clots forming on the closure device while new tissue heals over it, so kids who undergo cardiac catheterization might have to take medication for several months afterward to prevent clots.
+There's a small risk of blood clots forming on the closure device while new tissue heals over it, so kids who have their ASD closed with a device implantation are prescribed a low dose of aspirin for 6 months after the procedure.

 If surgical repair for ASD is necessary, a child will undergo open-heart surgery.
 In this procedure, a surgeon makes a cut in the chest and a heart-lung machine is used to maintain circulation while the heart surgeon closes the hole.
 The ASD may be closed directly with stitches or by sewing a patch of surgical material over the defect.
 Eventually, the tissue of the heart heals over the patch or stitches, and by 6 months after the surgery, the hole will be completely covered with tissue.